Soda4u/Google-Data-Analytics-Course-Capstone/README.md

 The prompt was to analyze and gain an insight on a Bellabeat (fitness wristband) product by analyzing a given dataset from Fitbit.

-This README file is to practice using Github in order to share my thought processes and findings regarding this capstone project.
+This file is to practice using Github in order to share my thought processes and findings regarding this capstone project.